Kvieta1990/ornl-pd/doc/_build/html/_sources/total_scattering/data_reduction/mts_doc.md

     If existing, it specifies the sample environment for the data collection.
 The `Name` key is not in practical use and is just for reference purpose.
 The `Container` key could be used for specifying the container being used for holding the sample and the corresponding container geometry would be used for the aborption correction.
 In `Mantid` framework, several typical container types are pre-defined in the code base (see [here](https://github.com/mantidproject/mantid/blob/main/instrument/sampleenvironments/SNS/InAir.xml) for those defined container types for `SNS` instruments).
 With such standard containers, one could just give the container name, e.g., `PAC06` as in the template above and `Mantid` will grab the pre-defined geometry for the down stream calculations, e.g., the absorption calculation (see [here](https://powder.ornl.gov/total_scattering/data_reduction/mts_abs_ms.html) for details about the absorption correction).

     As discussed in previous sections, the sample and container geometry could be defined explicitly for the absorption correction, in which case the `Container` key defined here will be ignored and the explicitly defined container geometry will take the priority.

+- `DebugMode`

+    > Optional

+    > A logical value, default as `false`

+    Flag for enabling the debug mode of running MTS, in which case a series of workspaces will be saved along the way of the reduction, for checking and debugging purpose.

+- `ReCaching`

+    > Optional

+    > Form: A logical value, default as `false`

+    Flag for ignoring all the existing cache and re-caching.
+In MTS, the align-and-focused pattern would be saved to cache so that any furture reduction involving the same run could directly load in the saved cache without repeating the reduction from the raw event data.
+This significantly boosts the MTS performance.
+For example, with a standard Si sample, a typical NOMAD measurement with `2 C` proton charge accumulation would yield the raw event nexus file with the size of ~3 GB.
+Without any caching, the overall MTS processing time is ~7 minutes.
+With caching, the processing time could be reduced to ~0.5 minutes.

+    In case the previously cache does not apply any more for the reduction, one can then use the current flag to redo the caching.
+For example, it is possible that previously an improper calibration file was used for the reduction.
+Once we get the new calibration file and want to redo the whole reduction, the previously cached files no longer apply, in which case the current flag is a pretty handy switch to ignore the existing cache.

+- `AutoRed`

+    > Optional

+    > Form: A logical value, default as `false`

+    Flag for specifying whether the reduction is for autoreduction purpose.
+Once the flag is set to `true`, the autoreduction mode will be activated and the data processing and output will group all detectors together.
+The benefit of such a manner of detectors grouping is obvious -- a single pattern of the reduced total scattering data could be obtained and we could then perform the Fourier transform automatically to obtain the pair distribution function (PDF).
+The downside is that patterns for detectors with different scattering angle and thus different resolution would be merged together to yield a peak shape that could be a bit complicated to interpret.
+Regarding this, the Rietveld program often has complicated peak profile function that could potentially describe the peak shape well enough.
+Concerning the impact upon the PDF data, as long as we are not fitting the data up to that high $r$ (e.g., well above 30 angstrom), the `Qdamp` and `Qbroad` parameters based on the Gaussian assumption of the peak shape would still work safely.

+    When the `AutoRed` flag is `false` (the default value), the data would be reduced to multiple groups (which are usually called `banks`).
+Rietveld program could then take the multiple-banks data and refine the model against multiple banks of data simultaneously.
+To obtain PDF, one needs a routine to merge the data from multiple banks into a single pattern.
+This will be covered in the `Output and Post-Processing` section.

 ## Output and Post-Processing